Defiance County Recorder

 Within this site you can find the information necessary to understand the functions, duties, and benefits of the Recorder’s office.
 Please take the time to explore this site to answer all of your questions regarding this office.
-Also, please feel free to use the newest feature to our site, the link to Land Access which provides access to online document index searching.
+Also, please feel free to use the newest feature to our site, the link to US Land Records which provides access to online document index searching.
 I am pleased to bring this new functionality and look forward to finding new ways to better serve the public in the future.

 MORE INFORMATION ON THE COUNTY RECORDER »